The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 16

 Fidelity 500 Index Fund dividend history shows a CAGR of 7.0% per year from 2012 to 2025.
-Per-share payments grew from $1.1010 to $2.6480 over that period (2026 is a partial year and excluded from this calculation).
-The largest single-year jump in the window was 33.7% in 2015, though the data also includes at least one year-over-year decline exceeding 5%, confirming the growth path is not linear.
+Per-share payments grew from $1.101 in 2012 to $2.648 in 2025 (2026 is a partial year and excluded from this calculation).
+The largest single-year jump in the window was 33.7% in 2015, but the history also includes at least one year-over-year decline exceeding 5%, so growth has not been linear.

 | Period | CAGR | From | To |